hbzengin/hash-table/README.md

 # Hash Table

-Hash table implementation in C.
+C implementation of a hash table.